 What you'll learn

-- What personal branding on LinkedIn actually means (and what it doesn't)
+- What personal branding on LinkedIn actually means in 2026 — and why it matters more than ever

 - How to define your unique positioning before writing a single post

-- How to measure if your personal brand is working
+- How to measure whether your personal brand is actually working

 Tactic